Gambling in the United Kingdom: Economy and taxation

 "Betting duty" at 6.75% was applied to sports bets until 2001 when it was replaced by a 15% tax on gross profits.
 From 2019, tax on remote gaming increased to 21%.

 Since 1 December 2014, the Gambling (Licensing and Advertising) Act changes the taxation of remote gambling from a 'place of supply' basis to a 'point of consumption' basis.

 The betting industry alone is reported to contribute £6 billion as of January 2010, 0.5% of GDP.
 Furthermore, it employs over 100,000 people and generates £700 Million in tax revenue.

+In July 2026, the UK changed how gambling penalties would be collected and allocated.
+Under the new rules, financial penalties paid by British gambling operators would be paid directly to the government's accounts, rather than being directed to charities and research bodies.

 Health implications

 According to the NHS Long Term Plan more than 400,000 people in England are problem gamblers and two million people are at risk.
 Health provision for problem gamblers is very limited, according to Bill Moyes, chair of the Gambling Commission.
 Simon Stevens, Chief Executive of NHS England, pointed out in 2019 that the industry spends £1.5 billion a year on marketing but under £10 million to picking up the health consequences.

 The industry refers to problem gamblers as VIPs.
 According to The Guardian, the industry actively encourages VIPs to gamble more by providing them with free gifts.
-The industry recruits staff to target VIPs and get them to spend more, to contact VIP's who have not gambled for some time and get them to restart gambling, to identify less serious gamblers who could become VIP's and get them to gamble more.
+The industry recruits staff to target VIPs and get them to spend more, to contact VIPs who have not gambled for some time and get them to restart gambling, to identify less serious gamblers who could become VIPs and get them to gamble more.

+Shortly after being appointed Prime Minister in July 2026, Andy Burnham criticised gambling companies for "targeting some of the most vulnerable in our communities" and announced plans to use increased tax levies on gambling operators to fund struggling, "good" high-street businesses throughout the UK.